-- As to international education, in order to seize the opportunity of international talents of Lingang, our University established an international curriculum center in December 2021 to expand international curriculum programs, broaden the students' international horizons and facilitate studying aboard. - 2) As to adult continuing education, the number of students of the Group has a gratifying growth.
-As of 30 June 2021, adult students of the continuing education programs of our University amounted to 4,473, representing an increase of 80.8% as compared to the corresponding period of last year. - 3) As to non-academic vocational education, the Group actively respond to vocational education "1 + X" certificate system (職業教育「1+X」證書制度), to deepen the vocational qualification training and enhance students' occupational skills.
-As of 31 December 2021, our University provided a total of 80 types of vocational qualification certificate training.
+- As to international education, in order to seize the opportunity of international talents of Lingang, our University established an international curriculum center to expand international curriculum programs, broaden the students' international horizons and facilitate studying aboard. - 2) As to adult continuing education, the number of students of the Group has a gratifying growth.
+As of 30 June 2022, adult students of the continuing education programs of our University amounted to 6,166, representing an increase of 37.8% as compared to that of the corresponding period of last year. - 3) As to non-academic vocational education, the Group actively responds to vocational education "1+X" certificate system (職業教育「1+X」證書制度), to deepen the vocational qualification training and enhance students' occupational skills.
+As of 31 December 2022, our University provided a total of 80 types of vocational qualification certificate training.

-REAPING BENEFITS AFFORDED BY THE LINGANG NEW AREA POLICY TO PURSUE THE INTEGRATED DEVELOPMENT OF INDUSTRY, EDUCATION AND CITY
+REAPING BENEFITS OFFERED BY THE LINGANG NEW AREA POLICY TO PURSUE THE INTEGRATED DEVELOPMENT OF INDUSTRY, EDUCATION AND CITY

-Lingang is a dual special zone under the superposition of two national strategies: Pudong Pioneer Area and Lingang New Area, carrying an important national strategic mission as the first trial test field of the "Pioneer Area for Socialist Modernization".
-Lingang focuses on the innovation and development of key technological links in the field of "Filling the Domestic Gaps" (「填補國家空白」) and emerging industries, which is to establish a special economic functional zone with international market influence and competitiveness.
-In addition, as the national core area for pilot industry-education integration, Lingang will have more exploration opportunities for industry-education integration.
+Lingang is a dual special zone under the superposition of two national strategies: Pudong Pioneer Area and Lingang New Area, carrying an important national strategic mission as the first trial test field of "Pioneer Area for Socialist Modernization".
+Lingang focuses on the innovation and development of key technological links in the field of "Filling the Domestic Gaps (「填補國家空白」)" and emerging industries, which is to establish a special economic functional zone with more international market influence and competitiveness.
+As the national core area for pilot integration of industry and education, leveraging on the regional advantages of rapid gathering in the advanced manufacturing industry, Lingang will have more exploration opportunities for industry-education integration.